Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 Let us consider, in space dimension $d=3$, the Navier-Stokes-Korteweg system

 which describes the evolution of a compressible viscous fluid under the action both of the surface tension and of the Coriolis force.

 In the previous system, the scalar function $\rho=\rho(t,x)\geq0$ represents the density of the fluid, while $u=u(t,x)\in\R^3$ is its velocity field.
-The function $P(\rho)$ is the pressure of the fluid, and throughout this paper we will suppose it to be given by the Boyle law

-The positive function $\nu(\rho)$ represents the viscosity coefficient; on the other hand, the parameter $\kappa>0$ is the capillarity coefficient, and $\sigma(\rho)\geq0$ takes into account the surface tension.
+The function $P(\rho)$ is the pressure of the fluid, and throughout this paper we will suppose it to be given by the Boyle law $P(\rho)=\rho^\g/\g$, for some $1<\g\leq2$ (these conditions will be justified in Section \ref{s:result}).
+The positive function $\mu(\rho)$ represents the viscosity coefficient, the parameter $\kappa>0$ is the capillarity coefficient and the term $\sigma(\rho)\geq0$ takes into account the surface tension.
 Here, we will always assume (we will motivate this choice below)

 for some fixed number $\nu>0$.
 Finally, the term